Jrayp/Moku/README.md

 Map utility &amp; auto-tile module for the Defold game engine.
 Partially based on the method outlined here: https://gamedevelopment.tutsplus.com/tutorials/how-to-use-tile-bitmasking-to-auto-tile-your-level-layouts--cms-25673

 ## State
 Currently in very early, untested alpha.
 Missing features, probably a bit unwieldy, unintuitive, and busted.
 Will be made PERFECT.. maybe.
+This documentation is also not yet complete.
+Refer to the demo project, and the function guide below, to infer how its used.
+A guide will be posted in the future.

+Please help me fix the typos, and poor wording in this document, when you come across them! (edit, and issue a pull request)

 # Moku Functions